fabiananicchio/EA979/README.md

 $ pip install scipy
 $ pip install plyfile

-Atention: Python must be in version 3.6 and pip must be in the latest version
+Atention: Python must be in version 3.6 and pip must be in the lastest version

 Steps to compile and execute: